Red Hot + Country

-Red Hot + Country (or RH+C) was the follow-up to No Alternative in the Red Hot Series of compilation albums, a series produced to raise awareness and money to fight AIDS/HIV as well as other related health and social issues.
+Red Hot + Country (or RH+C) was the follow-up to No Alternative in the Red Hot Benefit series of compilation albums, a series produced to raise awareness and money to fight AIDS/HIV as well as other related health and social issues.
 This compilation featured music from the classic country and classic rock genres performed by an assortment of seasoned old and new country music artists.

 RH+C received two Grammy nominations following its release.
 A live show was held at the Ryman Auditorium — home to the Grand Ole Opry.
 A recording of the live show was eventually released on home video.
 Wilco, which had formed earlier in 1994, made their recorded debut on the compilation with their cover of Ernest Tubb's "The T.B. is Whipping Me", a duet with Syd Straw.
 The song would later appear on the band's 2014 rarities collection Alpha Mike Foxtrot: Rare Tracks 1994–2014.

 The rendition of "Teach Your Children" from this album, credited to The Red Hots, charted at number 75 on Hot Country Songs in October 1994.
 Although it was not released as a single, Sammy Kershaw's cover of "Fire and Rain" was made into a music video.